 Apple Tech Talker

-This article was last posted in December 2019.
+This article was last posted on December 25, 2021.
 The content has been updated to reflect current product availability.